 Through a healthy diet packed with proper nutrients, good dental habits, and regular checkups, you can help your immune system maintain the proper balance of bacteria in your oral microbiome.

 - Fusobacterium nucleatum

 - Treponema intermedia

 - Streptococcus gingivitis

-These are some of the harmful bacteria which need to be limited in your oral microbiome — but not completely removed as their existence is vital to the ecosystem of the oral microbiome in it’s entirety.
+These are some of the harmful bacteria which need to be limited, but not completely removed, in your oral microbiome.
+Their existence is vital to the ecosystem of the oral microbiome in its entirety.